 I work and have worked with the 18.5 mm lens only because other filmmakers haven't used it.
 Film is like a colony and there are very few colonists. when America was wide open, with the Spanish at the Mexican frontier, the French in Canada, the Dutch in New York, you can be sure that the English would go to a place that was still unoccupied.
 It's not that I prefer the 18.5 lens.
 I'm simply the only one who's explored its possibilities.
 I don't prefer improvisation.
-Quite simply, no one was working with it for a long time.
+Quite simply, no one was worked with it for a long time.
 It's not a question of preference.
 I occupy positions that aren't occupied because, in this young medium of expression, it's a necessity.
-The first thing one must remember Orson Welles, Jeanne Moreau, and Cinematographer Willy Kurant, ASC, AFC off the coast of Yugoslavia on the unfinished film The Deep (1966-1969).
-It was adaped from the 1963 novel Dead Calm by Charles Williams.
-Philip Noyce directed Sam Neil, Nicole Kidman and Billy Zane in the 1989 film version, Dead Calm.
-Photo courtesy Willy Kurant.

-about film is that it is a young medium.
+The first thing one must remember about film is that it is a young medium.
 And it is essential for every responsible artist to cultivate the ground that has been left fallow.
 If everyone worked with wide angle lenses, I'd shoot all my films with a 75 mm lens, because I believe very seriously in the possibilities of 75.
 If other artists were extremely baroque, I'd be more classical than you can imagine.
 I don't do this out of a spirit of contradiction; I don't want to go counter to what has been done; I just want to occupy an unoccupied terrain and work there.